hniksic/sendable/README.md

   `Send`.
 This is unlike `Rc<T>` which is never `Send`, and also unlike `Arc<T>`, which requires `T: Send + Sync` to be `Send`.
 * `SendOption`, which holds an `Option<T>` and is `Send` even if `T` is not `Send`.
-It is useful for store reference to a single-threaded arena which is sent separately.
+It is useful for storing a reference to a single-threaded arena which is sent separately.

 ## When is SendRc useful?